-Getting outdoors always makes for a refreshing change when you have a child or two at home.
-Although the places we visit are usually limited, it’s always nice to find somewhere to sit, chill and enjoy some food.
+Getting outdoors always makes for a refreshing change when you have a child or two, especially since now the days are getting warmer.
+And after a park runaround bicycle adventure or leisurely stroll it's always nice to find somewhere to sit, chill and enjoy some food.

-I love a good picnic and I want to expose my 11 month old to as much outdoor air as possible (we’re rugged up in the wintery months of course).
+I love a good picnic and I want to expose my 2 year old to as much outdoor air as possible.
 Most of the time when I head out, I make sure I've got a decent packed lunch for him plus something for me to munch on.

 Healthy snacks are also good to have on hand if you want to reduce your waste.
 I try and do a little cook up once a week and freeze any leftovers.
 A little preparation comes in handy later in the week when you can't be bothered cooking.